sungsoo-ahn/2025/_posts/2025-04-28-towards-more-rigorous-llm-evals.md

 ### 4.2.2 Considering each model independently: Is the decline in performance statistically significant?

-For the purpose of this analysis, let's **assume** that GSM8K and GSM-Symbolic come from the same distribution.
+For the purpose of this analysis, let's **assume** that GSM8K and GSM-Symbolic datasets come from the same distribution.

 For many models in Figure 2, the dashed line is in the right tail of the distribution.
 Additionally, Figure 3 of the paper, reproduced below, reports substantial performance decrease for many other models.
 So is the performance decline statistically significant, or could it be attributed to normal variation?

 {% include figure.html